How to Become an HVAC Technician

 An HVAC technician installs, maintains, and repairs heating, cooling, and ventilation systems.
 They ensure that air systems are running efficiently, safely, and in compliance with environmental standards.

-Their responsibilities often include:
+Typical responsibilities include:

-- Performing routine maintenance, inspections, and troubleshooting
+- Performing maintenance, inspections, and diagnostics

-- Repairing or replacing malfunctioning parts
+- Repairing or replacing system components

-- Advising clients on energy-efficient solutions and upgrades
+- Advising clients on energy-efficient solutions

 Education and Training Requirements